Share this Article:

-Joe was devastated and angry, but ready to fight back.
-And at stage 2b, Joe’s cancer was operable.
+He was devastated and extremely angry, but ready to fight back.
+And at stage 2b, the cancer was operable.

-His first order of business was to consult a dear friend who could empathize.
-91-year old Mickey Somernan is a 19+ year survivor of pancreatic cancer after undergoing a Whipple Procedure.
-“She was a wonderful resource and gave me ample advice and accompanied me and my wife when we interviewed multiple surgeons,” Joe remembers.
-And so began what Joe describes as a whirlwind of research, doctor appointments and even more testing.
-He settled on Dr. Adyr Moss, a surgeon at the Mayo Clinic in Phoenix, for his Whipple Surgery.
+He consulted a dear friend who could empathize.
+Then 87, Mickey Somerman, is a survivor of pancreatic cancer diagnosed in 1999.
+“She was a wonderful resource and gave me ample advice and accompanied me and my wife when we interviewed multiple surgeons,” Joe remembered.
+He chose Dr. Adyr Moss, a surgeon at the Mayo Clinic in Phoenix, for his Whipple Surgery.

-On July 1, 2015, Joe had a Whipple Procedure to remove the tumor in his pancreas and surrounding areas.
-Joe’s surgery was seven and a half hours long.
+On July 1, 2015, Joe’s surgery lasted more than 10 hours.
 But it didn’t faze him.
-“I was going to take everything they could throw at me and I was just going to keep going.”
+“I was determined to take everything they could throw at me and just keep going.”

 A Bright Future

 Just three years ago, Joe never thought he would work again.
 But gradually he began to gain back enough strength to think about returning to full employment.
 He went to a job interview at ArmorWorks and afterward, developed a passion to work there.